renpy/renpy/sphinx/source/config.rst

     A function that is called when the hide statement is executed.
 This should take the same arguments as renpy.hide.

+.. var:: config.imagemap_cache = True

+    If true, imagemap hotspots will be cached to PNG files, reducting time and memory usage, but increasing the size of the game on disk.
+Set this to false to disable this behavior.

 .. var:: config.implicit_with_none = True

     If True, then by default the equivalent of a "with None" statement